Cannabis Grow Guide

 Synthetic Soil (Bottled Nutrients)

-Synthetic soil growing uses a standard peat or forest-product base and relies on concentrated mineral salts for nutrition.
+Synthetic soil growing uses a standard inert base (like peat moss or forest products) and relies on concentrated mineral salts for nutrition.
 This method allows for surgical precision over the plant's growth, as you can adjust N-P-K ratios instantly to fix deficiencies.
-It is the most common starting point for beginners due to its predictability.
-While criticized for being less "eco-friendly," it consistently produces high-potency, dense buds.

 Hugelkultur